The Rewild Portland Nursery

 Rewild Portland has always focused on teaching resilience through skill building in natural crafts and wild foods.
 Throughout that time we have been incorporating the restoration of ecosystems and local food sovereignty into our programming.
-We need to be able to give back more, create more life, more wildness.
+Our nursery allows us to give back more, create more life, more wildness.
 Our nursery takes us to the next level, above and beyond just teaching crafts with natural materials–to growing those materials and restoring landscapes that formerly grew them.

 Our Nursery is located at Green Anchors, an eco-industrial park nestled alongside Cathedral Park and the Willamette River in the St. Johns neighborhood.
 A former shipyard and Superfund site, it now houses many small green businesses working to create a sustainable future.
 More than just our nursery, it is the home of the Rewild Portland library and we host many our or programs there.

 Rewild Portland works with many stakeholders and community partners who benefit directly from our management of our nursery.
 Opportunities abound—from growing native and edible plants to give away at our monthly Free Skills Series, which is free and open to the public, to growing plants directly for organizations who share a vision with us, to offering plant sales to the people who live in the neighborhood.
 Among past and present partners we work to benefit are Portland Fruit Tree Project, Native American Youth and Family Center, Friends of the Ridgefield Wildlife Refuge, Confederated Tribes of Grand Ronde, Green Anchors (for onsite restoration), and many others.

 If you can’t donate money, consider donating some of the resources on our wish list!
 If you can donate any of these items, please send us an e-mail.

 • Sign up to volunteer at the nursery!
-(See below)
+(See Above)

 • Organic potting soil